mc186/omniprobe/README.md

 the whole business of performance optimization harder and take longer.
 And it sometimes imposes on developers the need to reason from various aspects of specific hardware micro-architectures back to software and compiler implementations.

-logduration is a vehicle to facilitate attributing many common bottlenecks inside kernels to specific lines of kernel source code.
+Omniprobe is a vehicle to facilitate attributing many common bottlenecks inside kernels to specific lines of kernel source code.
 It accomplishes this by injecting code at compile-time into targeted kernels.
 The code that it injects is selectively placed and results in instrumented kernels that stream context-laden messages to the host while they are running. logduration processes and analyzes these messages with one or multiple host-side "message handlers".
 From the information contained in these messages, it is possible to